louisville-rstats/data-viz-contest/2017-04-13-data-viz-contest.md

 ## Prizes

-Aside from bragging rights, the winner will receive a **swag pack** from our sponsors at Data.World.
+Aside from the obvious bragging rights, the winner will receive a **swag pack** from our sponsors at Data.World.
 There will also be coverage of the contest and the final results on Data.World's social media accounts and website.
 So...there's that too.